 The Waved Albatross is the only member of its family that breeds in the tropics.
 Most are found on Española (Hood) Island in the Galápagos.
 Adults winter at sea off the coasts of Peru and Ecuador.

-The Waved is the only albatross species that breeds in the equatorial region.
-It prefers to nest in sparsely vegetated areas maintained by native giant tortoises.
-However, the tortoises have declined throughout the Galápagos, and the albatrosses are now forced to nest in ever-thicker scrub, which may entangle and trap chicks.
+The birds prefer to nest in sparsely vegetated areas, which are usually kept grazed by native giant tortoises.
+But as tortoises have declined throughout the Galápagos, the albatrosses are forced to nest in ever-thicker scrub, which may entangle and trap chicks.

 Sign up for ABC's eNews to learn how you can help protect birds

 The species' tiny breeding range and recent population declines have earned the species a Critically Endangered designation from the International Union for the Conservation of Nature—and makes it an ABC priority.